-There is something intellectually dishonest about a person who says they want their friend to stop sinning, but does not manifest the grace to help them to stop sinning.
+There is something intellectually dishonest about a person who says they want their friend to stop sinning but does not manifest the grace to help them to cease from sinning.

-Intellectually dishonest is a fanciful way of saying there is some kind of wickedness operating in the heart of the person who claims Christ, but does not act like Christ to others.
-To not be willing to show a similar kind of mercy that was shown to you is missing the mark of the Gospel (Matthew 18:33) by a mile.
+Intellectually dishonest is a fanciful way of saying there is some wickedness operating in the heart of the person who claims Christ but does not act like Christ to others.
+To not be willing to show a similar kind of mercy that God has revealed to you is missing the mark of the gospel (Matthew 18:33), by a mile.

 Back to my self-assessment question.
-If you’re more apt to place the accent mark on the sin rather than the Gospel, then take a look at these questions as a helpful way to examine why you may be doing this.
-I also appeal to you to get some help.
+If you’re more apt to place the accent mark on the sin rather than the gospel, please take a look at the following questions as a helpful way to examine why you aren’t doing this.
+And I appeal to you to get some help.
 Stop shooting yourself in the foot, as well as the foot of those you should be restoring.

 - Will you ask your spouse or a close friend where they perceive your accent mark?

-- If you place it more on the sin rather than on the Gospel, then why are you more sin-centered than Gospel-centered?
+- If you place it more on the sin rather than on the gospel, why are you more sin-centered than gospel-centered?

 - What is operating in your heart that motivates you to respond this way?

 - What is your practical and active plan for change?
-Will you tell someone, who is competent enough to help you, what is going on in your heart and then make plans to change?
+Will you tell someone who is competent enough to help you with what is going on in your heart, and make plans to change?